raigon44/AutoEncoder-Based-Image-Retrieval/README.md

 ### Data querying

 Here we used the saved encoder model to generate 10 dimensional encodings for all the 60000 images (train + test data sets).
 Additionally we created the query images by picking 20 random images from the test dataset.
-We calculated the pairwise distance similarity between the both and picked the 10 most similar images.
+We calculated the pairwise distance similarity between both and picked the 10 most similar images.

 We used the following three distance measures: Euclidean distance, Cosine distance, Manhattan distance.